PratKhatri/Farming-Simulator/README.md

    - Once you run out of energy, press `Space` to go to the next day, which gives you a full energy bar.
      ![Full Bar](https://github.com/user-attachments/assets/ad2c492f-7252-4231-b081-b9df5caf74e8)

-   - You will notice that the crops also start to grow.
+   - You will notice that the crops also start to grow each day.
      ![Growing Crops](https://github.com/user-attachments/assets/0faad066-6716-4d65-a089-73939fcb0a35)

 6. **Harvest and Clean**: